 - send tag (integer)

-- number of elements in receive buffer (integer)
+- number of elements in receive buffer (non-negative integer)

-- type of elements in receive buffer (handle)
+- type of elements receive buffer element (handle)

 - communicator (handle)